cstarrett/cstarrett.github.io/_posts/2022-05-15-leadership-is-not-a-thing.md

 ---
 layout: post
-title:  "We can't 'have' leadership"
+title:  "Leadership is not a thing"
 tags: leadership skills capacity
 ---

 If we want to learn to ride a bike, it takes more than reading books, watching videos, or going to workshops.
-We need the courage to get on a bike to ride, fall, and ride again.
+It's a skill.
+And to learn, we need the courage to get on a bike to ride, fall, and ride again.

 It takes practice, commitment, and just as importantly, a bike and enough space to ride in.